The Wizard of Oz: Development

 They completed the final draft of the script on October 8, 1938, following numerous rewrites.
-All in all, it was a mish-mash of many creative minds, but Langley, Ryerson, and Woolf got the credits.
-Along with these already mentioned, others who contributed to the adaptation without credit include Irving Brecher, Herbert Fields, Arthur Freed, Yip Harburg, Samuel Hoffenstein, Jack Mintz, Sid Silvers, Richard Thorpe, George Cukor and King Vidor.
+Haley and Lahr are also known to have written some of their dialogue for the Kansas sequence.
+Others who contributed to the adaptation without credit include three of the men who directed portions of the film or shoot, Richard Thorpe, George Cukor and King Vidor; along with other writers Irving Brecher, Herbert Fields, Arthur Freed, Yip Harburg, Samuel Hoffenstein, Jack Mintz, and Sid Silvers.
+Only Langley, Ryerson, and Woolf were credited for the script.

 In addition, songwriter Harburg's son (and biographer) Ernie Harburg reported:

 So anyhow, Yip also wrote all the dialogue in that time and the setup to the songs and he also wrote the part where they give out the heart, the brains, and the nerve, because he was the final script editor.
 And he – there was eleven screenwriters on that – and he pulled the whole thing together, wrote his own lines and gave the thing a coherence and unity which made it a work of art.
 But he doesn't get credit for that.
 He gets lyrics by E. Y. Harburg, you see.
 But nevertheless, he put his influence on the thing.

-The original producers thought that a 1939 audience was too sophisticated to accept Oz as a straight-ahead fantasy; therefore, it was reconceived as a lengthy, elaborate dream sequence.
+Langley seems to have thought that a 1939 audience was too sophisticated to accept Oz as a straight-ahead fantasy; therefore, it was reconceived as a lengthy, elaborate dream sequence.
 Because they perceived a need to attract a youthful audience by appealing to modern fads and styles, the score had featured a song called "The Jitterbug", and the script had featured a scene with a series of musical contests.
 A spoiled, selfish princess in Oz had outlawed all forms of music except classical music and operetta.
 The princess challenged Dorothy to a singing contest, in which Dorothy's swing style enchanted listeners and won the grand prize.
 This part was initially written for Betty Jaynes, but was later dropped.

 Another scene, which was removed before final script approval and never filmed, was an epilogue scene in Kansas after Dorothy's return.
 Hunk (the Kansan counterpart to the Scarecrow) is leaving for an agricultural college, and extracts a promise from Dorothy to write to him.
 The scene implies that romance will eventually develop between the two, which also may have been intended as an explanation for Dorothy's partiality for the Scarecrow over her other two companions.
-This plot idea was never totally dropped, but is especially noticeable in the final script when Dorothy, just before she is to leave Oz, tells the Scarecrow, "I think I'll miss you most of all."
+This plot idea was never totally dropped, and is especially noticeable in the final script when Dorothy, just before she is to leave Oz, tells the Scarecrow, "I think I'll miss you most of all."

 Much attention was given to the use of color in the production, with the MGM production crew favoring some hues over others.
-It took the studio's art department almost a week to settle on the shade of yellow used for the Yellow Brick Road.
+It took the studio's art department almost a week to settle on the shade of yellow used for the yellow brick road.